The Psychophysics Psyber Lab

 Papers

-• Plack, C. J., Oxenham, A. J., Simonson, A., O’Hanlon, C. G., Drga, V., & Arifianto, D. (submitted) Estimates of Compression at Low and High Frequencies using Masking Additivity in Normal and Impaired Ears.
+• Plack, C. J., Oxenham, A. J., Simonson, A., O'Hanlon, C. G., Drga, V., & Arifianto, D. (2008).
+Estimates of compression at low and high frequencies using masking additivity in normal and impaired ears, Journal of the Acoustical Society of America, 123, 4321-4330.

 • Plack, C. J., Oxenham A. J., & Drga, V. (2006).
-Masking by Inaudible Sounds and the Linearity of Temporal Summation.
+Masking by inaudible sounds and the linearity of temporal summation.
 Journal of Neuroscience, 26(34), 8767–8773.

 • Harris, J. & Drga, V. (2005).
 Using visual direction in three-dimensional motion perception, Nature Neuroscience, 8 (2), 229-233.